pypy/pypy/rpython/doc/jit/vectorization.rst

 that is that they use the same index variable and offset can be expressed as a a linear or affine combination.

+Command line flags:

+* --jit vec=1: turns on the vectorization for marked jitdrivers (e.g. those in the NumPyPy module).
+* --jit vec_all=1: turns on the vectorization for any jit driver.
+See parameters for the filtering heuristics of traces.
+* --jit vec_ratio=2: A number from 0 to 10 that represents a real number (vec_ratio / 10).
+  This filters traces if vec_all is enabled.
+N is the trace count then the number of vector transformable operations (add_int -> vec_add_int) M, the following must hold:
+  M / N >= (vec_ratio / 10)
+* --jit vec_length=60: The maximum number of trace instructions the vectorizer filters for.

 Features
 --------